-The Australian Institute of Health and Wellbeing found in the 2019 National Drug Strategy Household Survey that the current trend is that more Australians are reducing their alcohol intake and that younger people are less likely to smoke, drink or use illicit drugs.54
+The Australian Institute of Health and Wellbeing found in the 2019 National Drug Strategy Household Survey that the current trend is that more Australians are reducing their alcohol intake and that younger people are less likely to smoke, drink or use illicit drugs.

-Alcohol Related Hospitalisation and Ambulance Attendances Alcohol-only related ambulance attendances have been increasing in Monash since 2011 from 65 per 100,000 population, to 226 per 100,000 population in 2019.
-The metropolitan average in 2019 was 358 per 100,000 people.
-Hospital admissions due to alcohol were 532.3 per 100,000 people in Monash in 2018 (most recent figure available), below the metropolitan average of 549.19/100,000 people.
-Hospital admissions due to alcohol were 532.3 per 100,000 people in Monash in 2018 (most recent figure available), below the metropolitan average of 549.19/100,000 people.
+Alcohol Related Hospitalisation and Ambulance Attendances Alcohol-only related ambulance attendances have been increasing in Monash since 2014/2015 from 156.7 per 10,000 population, to 218.4 per 10,000 population in 2018/19.46 Hospital admissions due to alcohol have also increased from 46.7 per 10,000 population in 2014/15 to 63.2 in 2018/2019 (most recent figure available).